MORE INFORMATION

 You can sit with your head tilted down or lie on your stomach with your head down while you do CPT.
 Gravity and force help drain the mucus from your lungs.

 Some people who perform CPT find it hard or uncomfortable to do.
-Several devices can help with CPT, such as:
+The following devices can help with CPT:

-Several breathing techniques are also used to help move mucus to the upper airway so it can be coughed up.
-These techniques include forced expiration technique (FET) and active cycle breathing (ACB).
+Several breathing techniques are also used to help move mucus to the upper airway so you can cough it up.
+These techniques include forced expiration technique (FET) and active cycle of breathing technique (ACBT).

 FET involves forcing out a couple of breaths and then doing relaxed breathing.
-ACB is FET that involves deep breathing exercises.
+ACBT is FET that also involves deep breathing exercises.

-Your doctor may recommend surgery if no other treatments have helped and only one part of your airway is affected.
-If you have major bleeding in your airway, your doctor may recommend surgery to remove part of your airway or a procedure to control the bleeding.
+Oxygen therapy and surgery are also options.
+Your healthcare provider may recommend surgery if no other treatments have helped.
+If you have major bleeding in your airway, your provider may recommend surgery to remove part of your airway to control the bleeding.

-In very rare instances of severe bronchiectasis, your doctor may recommend that you receive a lung transplant replacing your diseased lungs with a healthy set of lungs.
+In very rare instances of severe bronchiectasis, your provider may recommend that you receive a lung transplant to provide you with a healthy set of lungs.